mrpasztoradam/goadstc/README.md

 ## What This Library Does NOT Support

 - UDP transport (TCP only)
-- High-level PLC abstractions beyond ADS protocol
-- Router/routing table management
+- Router/routing table management (direct TCP connection only)
-- TwinCAT-specific symbol resolution

 ## Installation